AndersonMamede/scriptcase-tools/README.md

 A Chrome extension to make working with ScriptCase simplier and more productive.

 ### Why?
-If you often use ScriptCase to develop your applications, you've probably noticed that its development environment lacks some basic functionalities (e.g., shortcut keys), while others could be improved (e.g., code editor).
+If you often use ScriptCase to develop your applications, you've probably noticed that its development environment lacks some basic functionalities (e.g., no shortcut keys, not restoring last cursor position), while others could be improved (e.g., code editor, main menu sensitivity).

-Even though some users pointed out some of the problems on ScriptCase official forum, those improvements were not made.
+Even though some users have pointed out some of the problems on ScriptCase official forum, those improvements haven't been made yet.

 This Chrome extension was created to fulfill these gaps.